 - Understand ES5 OData interfaces: https://blogs.sap.com/2017/12/05/new-sap-gateway-demo-system-available/

 Aaaaand done!
 I showed you today that citizen developers have the means to create interesting business processes or process enablers without heavy coding.
 We did that with the SAP Cloud Platform Business Rules Service and Microsoft Power Platform.
 The adaptive card designer speeds up the design of the UIs used in Teams and closes the cycle of efforts for the citizen developer.

 All above was created using no-code/low-code software over the course of hours, not days or weeks.
 It could become even easier once we create a connector for the SCP services to avoid the OAuth authorization flows.

 #KUDOS to @Michael Kaufmann and @Mustafa Kurtulus for their invaluable collaboration.

 Here is another PowerApp example with a custom connector for SAP ES5 to work with the products from my colleague Holger Bruchelt:

-Find my GitHub repos with the materials to replicate yourself here (flows will be uploaded over the coming days.
-I still need to sanitize the exports): https://github.com/MartinPankraz/PowerApp-SCP-BizzRules-Prototype
+Find my GitHub repos with the materials to replicate yourself here: https://github.com/MartinPankraz/PowerApp-SCP-BizzRules-Prototype